StevenAndrewsII/Fung_OS/README.md

 </details>

-Each life support subsystem that is created has a large number of settings to maintain it system.
+Each life support subsystem that is created has a large number of settings to maintain its function.
 These settings can be changed via serial communication via commands through the front end interface.
 > **Warning** manually setting from source: see ending for headless running [ no pi needed ! ] )